Site Search

 Preamble

-The College of Physicians and Surgeons of Nova Scotia (the College) understands that physicians may need to take a leave of absence from medical practice for pregnancy or parental leave.
+The College of Physicians and Surgeons of Nova Scotia (the College) understands that registrants may need to take a leave of absence from medical practice for pregnancy or parental leave.

 Scope

-This policy applies to all physicians licensed in Nova Scotia who elect to take a pregnancy or parental leave of absence from practice for four (4) or more consecutive months.
+This policy applies to all registrants licensed in Nova Scotia who elect to take a pregnancy or parental leave of absence from practice for four (4) or more consecutive months.

 Purpose